idleberg/atom-build-makensis/README.md

 ### Build

-Before you can build, choose whether you want to *run* your AppleScript or *compile* it to a `.scpt` file.
-You can do so by choosing your active target from the command palette or by using the shortcut.
+Before you can build, select an active target with your preferred build option.

+Available targets:

+* `makensis: Compile` — compile *as-is*
+* `makensis: Compile & stop at warnings?` – compile with `/WX` flag

 ### Shortcuts